j4nbob/rpi-aspnetcore/README.md

 # rpi-aspnetcore
-Raspberry PI docker image for ASP.Net Core
+Raspberry PI docker image for ASP.Net Core (Mono based)

 This allows you to run ASP.NET Core web applications on your Raspberry Pi with Docker.